Delirante/assignment_PDT/README.md

 **Data source**: `Open street map`

-**Technologies used**: `Java, Spring, HTML, CSS, Javascript, Ajax, Leaflet, Postgresql, Postgis`
+**Technologies used**: `Java, Spring, Rest, HTML, CSS, Javascript, Ajax, Leaflet, Postgresql, Postgis`

 Application consits of three parts: Client side - [Frontend](#frontend), Server side - [Backend](#backend), [Database](#database).
 Application have build in Tomcat server which listen on address http://localhost:8080/ after run.

 ## Frontend
 As a frontend there is one html file called index.html.
-Index.html contains leaflet widget which is responsible for managing map and left panel which is contains buttons responsible for mentioned functionalities (three usecases).
+This file contains leaflet widget which is responsible for managing map and left_panel which contains buttons responsible for mentioned functionalities (three usecases).
 Buttons in left panel call ajax requests to the backend.
 Backend process these requests and answer to frontend with http POSTs which contains geojson data.
 Answer from backend (geojson data) is inserted to the leaflet plugin.
 Plugin afterwards paint result to the map.